1st day – Tuesday Mexico City

 4th day – Friday San Cristóbal de las Casas

 In the morning visit one of the most typical local markets where hundreds of Indigenous people sell their hand-made products every day; the tour continues to the Baroque Santo Domingo Church founded in 1547.
 Then visitors will meet the Indigenous communities of San Juan Chamula and Zinacantán; the San Juan Chamula community is particularly linked to this church where ceremonies were celebrated that had a great influence of paganism.
 The Indigenous population of Zinacantan, on the other hand is very loyal to the Catholic faith.
 Also you can taste a delicious “Tortilla” made by yourself and enjoy a shot of “Pox”, an ancient Mayan elixir!
 Return to San Cristóbal and accommodation

 5th day – Saturday San Cristóbal de las Casas / Palenque (191 km)

-Departure to Palenque with a stop at the Agua Azul (Blue Water) waterfalls; the trip will lasts approximately 5 hours on a mountain road and on the road the visitors can enjoy the abundant vegetation of this Chiapanecan (from the State of Chiapas) zone.
+Coffee station in the hotel and early departure to Palenque with a stop in Ocosingo to have breakfast in a local restaurant and at the Agua Azul (Blue Water) waterfalls; the trip will last approximately 5 hours on a mountain road and on the road the visitors can enjoy the abudant vegetation of this Chiapanecan (from the State of Chiapas) zone.
 Arrival at Palenque and check-in at the hotel Villa Mercedes Palenque or similar.

 6th day – Sunday Palenque / Campeche (362 km)